blurdylan/CarND-P2-Traffic-Sign-Classifier/writeup.md

 0.0000 Speed limit (120km/h)

 ----------
-For the third image, The top five soft max probabilities were:
+For the third image, the model is 100% sure that this is a keep right limit, The top five soft max probabilities were:

 ----------
 1.0000 Keep right